erikvidadev/ml-fun-for-fun/README.md

-This is fun project for practice ml algorithms.
+This is a fun project for practice ml algorithms.